aloshai/discord-bot-substructure/README.md

 * Go to the project location and open a terminal.
   * If you cannot open it in the folder, open a normal terminal from your computer and type the command `cd path/to` in it.
 * Type the command `npm start`, `node .` or `node index.js` into the terminal.
 * Tada!
-Your bot is already 🎉
+Your bot is ready 🎉

 # Bot Configuration
 You can see the properties you can set in the bot here.